wikimedia/mediawiki-extensions-Wikibase/view/lib/wikibase-tainted-ref/README.md

 by `git add -p`
 * rebuilding again following the above Compiles and minifies for production
 * resetting your node-modules to match those checked in with `docker-compose run --rm node npm run ci`

+#### Storybook
+This Tainted References thing used to contain Storybook stories.
+Due to providing little value outside of active development but causing significant cost upgrading the dependencies, they were deleted in Ib57537a6fd08152f4412840819cfb449853de710.
+If needed, they can be restored from git.